playwithlu/civ-6-guides/civilization/Xeno Titan (CivBE).md

 # Xeno Titan (CivBE)

 Game info.
 The Xeno Titan is a bioengineered, monstrous creature based on alien lifeforms.
 Enormous, very powerful siege melee unit.
-It has the highest in the game at Tier 2.
+It has the highest {{StrengthBE}} in the game at Tier 2.
 The Xeno Titan appears to charge up its pincers with a form of energy before attacking, possibly hardening its shell.
 Unit Upgrades.
 Tier 1.